Let’s face it, parenting today takes work.

 - If I’m not in the mood to play, I politely decline the invitation.

-You won’t see me running after my daughter on the playground, force-feeding Goldfish.
+You won’t ever see me running after my daughter on the playground, force-feeding Goldfish.
 I won’t interrupt her when she’s climbing something, or force her to share when a new playmate arrives.

 In the beginning, being a lazy parent took some work, because it’s so ingrained in us to be “on”, all the time.